-To release the coupler, just press the white locking button on the appropriate connector, turn the nut counterclockwise and pull the coupler out of the connector.
+To release the counterlung couplers, just press the white locking button on the appropriate connector on the Canister or Head, turn the nut counterclockwise and pull the coupler out of the connector.

 To reassemble, insert the coupler into the connector and push it all the way in, turn the nut clockwise until the locking button clicks into the nut and verify that the nut is locked.